Year 4J 2022 - 2023

 Multiplication and division will be a big focus for the start of this half term.
 This knowledge helps us to work with other concepts later on with more ease due to the speed at which we can recall these facts.
 Later on this half term, we will begin to explore fractions.

 Swimming continues right on through the Spring and Summer terms and looks to consolidate the progress made in the Autumn lesson.
-P.E. in school is continuing with Games and Gymnastics.
-Each class has individual times for P.E.
+P.E. in school is continuing with Games on a Thursday afternoon.

 Thank you for your continued support.